dbeck121/CPI-Helper-Chrome-Extension/README.md

 - Activate InlineTrace to see message route in integration flow designer
 - Directly see trace messages in integration flow designer
 - Pretty print for trace messages in integration flow designer
-- Button to switch on trace
+- Button to switch trace
 - Directly go to traces of specific message
 - Directly go to logs and attachements of specific message
 - Pop-up with error-message when hovering message in sidebar